sap-tutorials/abap-core-development/tutorials/abap-s4hanacloud-procurement-purchasereq-shop/abap-s4hanacloud-procurement-purchasereq-shop.md

 - How to create an ABAP package
 - How to create a database table
 - How to create transactional UI services
-- How to enhance behavior definition of data model
+- How to enhance the behavior definition of a data model
-- How to publish service binding
+- How to publish a service binding
-- How to run SAP Fiori Elements Preview
+- How to run the SAP Fiori Elements Preview

 ## Intro
 In this tutorial, wherever X/XXX/#/### appears, use a number (e.g. 000).